Precise Determination of Pair Interactions from Pair Statistics of Many-Body Systems In and Out of Equilibrium: Introduction

-To illustrate the versatility and power of our methodology, we accurately determine the effective pair interactions of the following four diverse target systems: \begin{enumerate} \item 2D Lennard-Jones system in the vicinity of its critical point; \item 2D dense Lennard-Jones liquid near the freezing point; \item 2D nonequilibrium random sequential addition (RSA) packing near saturation \cite{Fe80,Zh13b}; \item 3D nonequilibrium hyperuniform ``cloaked" uniformly randomized lattice (URL) \cite{Kl20}. \end{enumerate} Figure \ref{snapTarget} shows snapshots of the target configurations.
+To illustrate the versatility and power of our methodology, we accurately determine the effective pair interactions of the following four diverse target systems: \begin{enumerate} \item 2D Lennard-Jones system in the vicinity of its critical point; \item 3D liquid under the Dzugutov potential \cite{Dz03}; \item 2D nonequilibrium random sequential addition (RSA) packing near saturation \cite{Fe80,Zh13b}; \item 3D nonequilibrium hyperuniform ``cloaked" uniformly randomized lattice (URL) \cite{Kl20}. \end{enumerate} Figure \ref{snapTarget} shows snapshots of the target configurations.
 These targets can be problematic for previous procedures to achieve accurate pair potentials for various reasons, as detailed in Sec. \ref{appli}.

 To assess the accuracy of inverse methodologies to target pair statistics, we introduce and utilize the following dimensionless $L_2$-norm error:

 where